gnome-terminator/docs/source/grouping.rst

              destructive command without realising that this command is going to other terminals.

+             In particular, note that when you run Terminator a second time, by default you are *not* running a completely separate process.
+It *is* still connected to the grouping of the initially launched Terminator process.
+If you need a completely separated window you need to use the ``-u`` option or disable the DBus interface in your config file.

 Those with good eyesight may have spotted the other visual indicator of the colours in the 3-box icon changing for the different status of the terminals too.
 When you are zoomed or maximised, the presence of